SamDc73/claude-desktop-arch/README.md

-# -claude-desktop-arch
+# Claude Desktop for Linux

- Claude Desktop for Arch-based Linux distributions
+This project was inspired by [claude-desktop-linux-flake](https://github.com/k3d3/claude-desktop-linux-flake) and [claude-desktop-debian](https://github.com/aaddrick/claude-desktop-debian)